CodePapa360/Rock-Paper-Scissors/README.md

 <!-- Brief -->
 <p align="center">
-This project is a solution to the Rock-Paper-Scissors challenge from Frontend Mentor.
-Initially built with vanilla TypeScript, and now in React with TypeScript.
-The main objective was to practice TypeScript.
+Initially built with vanilla TypeScript, the Rock, Paper, Scissors game is now upgraded to React with TypeScript.
+This project showcases my focus on learning and practicing TypeScript fundamentals, both in a vanilla JavaScript environment and now through React.
 </p>

 <!-- Screenshot -->